 - Personal Bond — Also called a personal recognizance bond or PR bond, the alleged offender is released only on his or her agreement to be present for all future court appearances.

-- Surety Bond — A bondsman or bonding company charges a fraction (usually about 10 percent) of the total bail in order to obtain release in exchange for guaranteeing the alleged offender’s presence for all future court appearances.
+- Surety Bond — A bondsman or bonding company charges a percentage of the total bail in order to obtain release in exchange for guaranteeing the alleged offender’s presence for all future court appearances.
 The bondsman or bonding company becomes liable for the full bail amount if the alleged offender fails to appear in court.
 The initial fee paid by the alleged offender is non-refundable.

-Very few criminal cases actually go to trial.
-If a case does move towards trial after arraignment, the prosecutor and the defense attorney will typically engage in pretrial negotiations.
+After arraignment, the case may have several pretrial settings where the prosecutor and the defense attorney will typically engage in pretrial negotiations.

 - Motions to suppress evidence.

-Should a case actually reach a trial stage, both the prosecutor and defense attorney as well as the judge question potential jurors through a process called “voir dire” (pronunciations ranging from “vwah deer” to “vorr dyer” to “vwar deer,” although some just call it jury selection).
+If a case is tried to a jury, both the prosecutor and defense attorney, as well as the judge, question potential jurors through a process called “voir dire” (pronunciations ranging from “vwah deer” to “vorr dyer” to “vwar deer,” although some just call it jury selection).
 After a jury has been selected, the trial typically unfolds through the following stages:

 - Information or indictment read to jury;